CyberWarrior5466/nea/report/report.md

 - **Transpilers** scan and parse but the intermediary form is converted to another high level language where a compiler or interpreter already available.
 For example, the *Nim* programming language works by first transpiling to either *C*, *C++* or *Java-Script*.

 - Other notes: languages can be expressed with regular grammar.
 Tools like yacc and lex are known as compiler compilers as they create a compiler given regular grammar of the language to be built as input.
-However I will not be using these and I am interesting in learning how an interpreter works.
+However I will not be using these and I am interesting in learning how a translator works.

 **Advantages and disadvantages of each approach**

+The advantages of a compiler is that is can optimize the resulting machine code, making the executable more efficient.
+However a disadvantage of machine code is that the machine code is not portable, and cannot be copied over to different systems.
+Furthermore,  the compilation step may take a large amount of time for complex projects, which means that errors, also will take a long time to show up.
+This reduces iteration speeds and can result in a worse developer experience than an interpreter where the errors show up much quicker.

+Therefor